davecheney/gogo/README.md

 ## usage

-`gogo` is not ready for use, you'd be mad to use it.
-In the case that you _are_ mad, create a project workspace and a `.gogo` subdirectory.
+Create a project workspace and a `.gogo` subdirectory.
 The `.gogo` subdirectory is used by the `gogo` tool to locate the root of your project.

     mkdir -p $PROJECT/.gogo

 Inside your `gogo` project, you should arrange your Go source, and its dependencies into the usual `$PROJECT/src` subfolder.

+### GOPATH integration

+As a aide to `go` tool users, if the current working directory falls within an existing $GOPATH, `gogo` will use that $GOPATH entry as its project root.
+Some features like incremental builds will be disabled in this mode.

 You can also use your existing $GOPATH directory as a project location, just `mkdir -p $GOPATH/.gogo`. `gogo` will not overwrite the output of the `go` tool.

 ### common flags